Skip to content

 Body Sizes Small (up to 500g)

-Threat Factors Pesticide Poisoning, Habitat Fragmentation, Agricultural Management, Wetland Drainage & Pollution
+Threat Factors Pesticide Poisoning, Habitat loss and fragmentation, Nest destruction by agricultural activity, Wetland Drainage & Pollution

 The Short-eared Owl is a medium-sized owl, with a dark brown striped plumage on its upper parts and breast, and pale cream on its lower parts.
 Eyes are yellow and “ear” tufts are short.
 It is a nocturnal species that also hunts in daylight, often in full light, in the morning and afternoon.
 Hunting method resembles harriers, as it flies low with raised wings surveying the open fields below.
 Usually flies against the wind using hearing as the main sense in locating prey.